MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-associations.md

 ---

 # Manage data collection rule associations in Azure Monitor
-[Data collection rule associations (DCRAs)](data-collection-rule-overview.md#data-collection-rule-associations-dcra) associate DCRs with monitored resources in Azure Monitor.
-This article describes different methods for viewing and managing DCRAs and their related resources.
+Data collection rule associations (DCRAs) associate DCRs with monitored resources in Azure Monitor as described in [Using a DCR](./data-collection-rule-overview.md#using-a-dcr).
+This article describes different methods for viewing and creating DCRAs and their related resources.

 > [!IMPORTANT]
 > Not all data collection scenarios with DCRs use DCRAs.
-See [Data collection rules (DCRs)](./data-collection-rule-overview.md#data-collection-rules-dcr) for an explanation and comparison of how DCRs are speified in different data collection scenarios.
+See [Data collection rules (DCRs)](./data-collection-rule-overview.md#data-collection-rules-dcr) for an explanation and comparison of how DCRs are specified in different data collection scenarios.

 ## View and modify associations for a DCR in the Azure portal